2025 Bohemian F.C. season: Cup

-Bohemian Football Club, in partnership with Oasis, announced the release of the club’s 2025 FAI Cup jersey.

-Bohs unveiled a special FAI Cup shirt paying homage to the one of the greatest bands of all time.
-Featuring the iconic Oasis logo in the traditional blue tones of Dublin City, with a 90s styling and sublimated chevron patterns, as well as a white and blue collar and sleeve trims, it is manufactured by O’Neill’s Sportswear Ireland and designed in-house by Bohemian FC in collaboration with Oasis.
+Bohemian Football Club, in partnership with Oasis, announced the release of the club's 2025 FAI Cup jersey.
+Bohs unveiled a special FAI Cup shirt paying homage to one of the greatest bands of all time.
+Featuring the iconic Oasis logo in the traditional blue tones of Dublin City, with a 90s styling and sublimated chevron patterns, as well as a white and blue collar and sleeve trims, it is manufactured by O’Neill's Sportswear Ireland and designed in-house by Bohemian FC in collaboration with Oasis.

-All profits from the shirt will be split between Bohemian FC and two charities.
-50% of the profits from the shirt will be used by Bohemian Football Club to help build on the club’s pioneering work across its football and community activities.
-The other half of the profits will be split 25% to Music Generation Ireland, to allow disadvantaged kids across Ireland access music and 25% to Irish Community Care Manchester (ICCM), for their amazing work with the Irish community in the city.
-No proceeds will go to Oasis for their partnership and support of this project.
+All profits from the shirt have been split between Bohemian FC and two charities.
+50% of the profits from the shirt would be used by Bohemian Football Club to help build on the club's work across its football and community activities.
+The other half of the profits have been split 25% to Music Generation Ireland, to allow disadvantaged kids across Ireland access music and 25% to Irish Community Care Manchester (ICCM), for their work with the Irish community in the city.
+No proceeds went to Oasis for their partnership and support of this project.